 There is a range of accommodation and camping options available in the town.
 It is also a good base for accessing tours and the Nourglangie Region bushwalks as well as the flat walk to the visitors centre and the Visitors Centre itself.

 Mecure Crocodile Hotel

-A remote equivalent of a four star hotel, The Mecure Crocodile Hotel has an excellent restaurant, pool and gallery of local Indigenous Art.
+A remote equivalent of a four star hotel, The Mecure Crocodile Hotel (opens in booking.com) in has an excellent restaurant, pool and gallery of local Indigenous Art.
 The hotel is most famous for its quirky crocodile shaped design which is best viewed by aerial photo.

 The hotel is managed by Accor on behalf of Kakadu Tourism and offers Accor Plus members food and beverage discounts.

 Anbinik is a 3.5 star alternative that offers a range of comfortable hotel and self contained bush bungalows in a manicured bush setting in town.

 Both of these hotels are Indigenous owned so when you stay in these resorts you support Indigenous business and the creation of remote area jobs.